Welcome to Quest

 Students experiencing mental health concerns, learning exceptionalities, medical conditions, or other such protected characteristics may require academic and/or non-academic accommodations.
 Students may register with Accessibility Services via our online student Portal.
 Students must submit recently completed (within the last three years) supporting documentation such as a letter from a physician or a psychoeducational assessment.

-Students with further questions may contact Quest’s Accessibility Services Manager, Krista Lambie, at email@example.com.
+Students with further questions may contact Quest’s Director of Student Success, Krista Lambie, at email@example.com.

 Reading of Interest for Parents